 #3 – Employee Retention Reduces Acquisition and Training Time

 It’s worth noting that employee retention can also help you acquire new employees.
 As we just discussed, employee retention boosts morale.
 Happy employees are an incredibly effective recruitment and training tool.
+In fact, referrals are the #1 source of new-hire volume and quality.

 Employees who are happy with their long-term work situation will be more likely to recruit from among their own network and put forward candidates, advocate for the business when attracting talent, be more enthusiastic and helpful during training, and help new employees assimilate more quickly into the company culture.
+You've seen it happen.
+Imagine if that happened all the time.

 #5 – Employee Retention Increases Overall Productivity